Use case

 Can LoadStrike keep an API and browser path in the same run?

 Yes.
-The public site documents browser/runtime support with Playwright and Selenium alongside APIs, queues, streams, and downstream services inside the same transaction-aware model.
+The site documents browser/runtime support with Playwright and Selenium alongside APIs, queues, streams, and downstream services inside the same transaction-aware model.

 What is the best next page after this one?